- Auxiliary Books

 And boy can she tell a story.
 That is the heart of A Year from Chicago – a series of tales – to enliven and instruct and surprise – each one told during a summer spent in the country, away from the city.

-A Year from Chicago will be a challenging all school read.
+A Long Way from Chicago will be a challenging all school read.
 Its prose and themes and details will be a greater challenge for younger children and less experienced readers.

 Read to Them offers it as a One School, One Book selection by popular demand – in this case the demands of students who have loved this book – and want it shared with a larger audience.

 It is suggested for schools that want to challenge their audience and community with the full range that children’s literature has to offer.
 To travel to 1930s Illinois is to travel to another world – strange and unfamiliar.
 But to encounter Grandma Dowdel is to shake hands with a can-d0, take-no-prisoners, suffer-no-fools, resourceful philosopher who bears worthy lessons for any age.

 For schools looking for a challenge, take a flier on the Blue Bird Express and share the wit and wisdom and daring of Grandma Dowdel with your families and community.